takuti/takuti.me/_content/en/note/technique-producing-ideas.md

 lang: en
 title: How to Produce Ideas
 lastmod: '2022-09-02'
-keywords: [ideas, seeds, inputs, gathering, raw, experiences, producing, material, branding, idea]
+keywords: [ideas, seeds, inputs, gathering, raw, experiences, that, producing, material, branding]
-recommendations: [/note/revisit-design-thinking/, /note/fermenting-thoughts/, /note/language-as-a-design-tool/]
+recommendations: [/note/fermenting-thoughts/, /note/revisit-design-thinking/, /note/annual-review-2021/]
 ---

 Producing ideas is an important process of creating something new (e.g., business, product, software, article), but its methodology is not trivial.
 On that point, I strongly believe that ***collecting more information and experiences*** is a key as follows.